-- 54. The corporate social responsibility policy should include the principles or commitments that the company voluntarily undertak in its relationships with the different stakeholders and define at least the following: - a) The corporate social responsibility goals and the development of supporting instruments. - b) The corporate strategy related with sustainability, the environment and social issues. - c) Specific practices in matters related with shareholders, employees, customers, suppliers, social issues, environment, diversity, tax responsibility, respect for human rights and prevention of unlawful conduct. - d) The methods or systems for monitoring the results of applying the specific practices contemplated in the preceding paragraph, the associated risks and management thereof. - e) The mechanisms for supervising non-financial risks, ethics and business conduct. - f) The communication channels, participation and dialogue with stakeholders. - g) Responsible communication practices to avoid manipulation of information and protect integrity and honour.
+- 55. The sustainability policies on environmental and social issues should identify and define at least the following: - a) The principles, commitments, objectives and strategy regarding shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax liability, respect for human rights and prevention of corruption and other unlawful conduct. - b) The methods or systems for monitoring compliance with the policies, the associated risks and management thereof. - c) The mechanisms for supervising non-financial risks, including those related with ethics and business conduct. - d) The channels for communication, participation and dialogue with stakeholders. - e) Responsible communication practices to avoid manipulation of information and protect integrity and honour.